lorenzofresia124/Saas-Financial-Model-For-CBS/README.md

 The model evaluates profitability, customer acquisition efficiency and long-term sustainability through structured financial modelling.

-It integrates break-even analysis, SaaS unit economics (LTV/CAC), churn sensitivity analysis and scenario-based growth projections to understand how different assumptions affect business performance.
+It integrates break-even analysis, SaaS unit economics (LTV/CAC), churn sensitivity analysis and scenario-based growth projections to understand how different assumptions affect business performance

+---

+# How to use the Model
+The excel files in this project are interconnected.
+For the best experience, it is recommended to download all the files and keep them in the same folder.

+Open the file simultaneously to ensure that all the link and reference between the model function correctly.

 ---